A de Broglie-Bohm Model of Pure Shape Dynamics: $N$-body system: Outcome Problem and de Broglie-Bohm Theory

 on this unit sphere.
 Using this measure, we find that the typical value of the modulus of diagonal elements of $\hat \rho$ is

-which is the typical size of a coordinate component of a vector in $d_j$ dimensional space.
-The typical value for the modulus of the off-diagonal elements on the other hand is
+which is the typical size of a coordinate component of a vector in $d_j$-dimensional space.
+Likewise, the typical value of the modulus of the off-diagonal elements is

-which is the typical size of the inner product between two vectors in $D^{N-1}$ dimensional space.
-This typical size is exponentially smaller than the diagonal elements.
-Thus, the typical density matrix is ``almost" diagonal \emph{in any basis} and ``almost admits" an interpretation as a probability distribution on the basis elements.
-This purely kinematic observation is the explanation for experimentally observed decoherence.
+which is the typical size of the inner product between two vectors in $D^{N-1}$-dimensional space.
+Clearly, this typical size is exponentially smaller than that of the diagonal elements.
+Thus, the typical density matrix is ``almost'' diagonal \emph{in any basis} and ``almost admits'' an interpretation as a probability distribution on the basis elements.
+This purely kinematic observation is, when combined with a concrete model for the interactions between subsystems and their environment, the explanation for the experimentally observed decoherence.

-Moreover, we observe that even a small deviation $\epsilon^\alpha$ of the components $v^\alpha$ of a high-dimensional unit vector to another high-dimensional unit vector $u^\alpha=v^\alpha+\epsilon^\alpha$ rapidly decreases the inter product $\langle u|v\rangle\ll 1$.
+Moreover, we observe that even a small deviation $\epsilon^\alpha$ of the components $v^\alpha$ of a high-dimensional unit vector to another high-dimensional unit vector $u^\alpha=v^\alpha+\epsilon^\alpha$ rapidly decreases the inner product $\langle u|v\rangle\ll 1$.
 Hence, even if one starts with sizable off-diagonal matrix elements, a generic time evolution will rapidly decrease these off-diagonal elements to exponentially small values.
-Therefore, we summarize that decoherence is the reason for the rapid ``almost" diagonalization of the reduced density matrix of a subsystem that interacts with a macroscopic environment, with this ``almost" diagonalization occurring in any basis.
-We thus submit that decoherence is not able to `ein'-select a preferred basis.
+Therefore, we summarise that decoherence is the reason for the rapid ``almost'' diagonalization of the reduced density matrix of a subsystem that interacts with a macroscopic environment, with this ``almost'' diagonalization occurring in any basis.
+We thus submit that decoherence is not able to \emph{ein}-select a preferred basis.

-Let us compare this statement with the paradigmatic model given by einselection enthusiasts.
-A system with all $d_j=2$ is out into a ``classical" initial state, i.e. a product state with uncorrelated phases,
+Let us compare this statement with the paradigmatic model presented in the einselection programme.
+A system with $d_j=2$ is prepared in a ``classical'' initial state, i.e., a product state with uncorrelated phases,

-where normalization of the tensor factors requires $|\alpha|^2+|\beta|^2=1$ and $|\alpha_i|^2+|\beta_i|^2=1\,\,\forall i$.
-Note that this initial state is very atypical: the parameter space for states like this is $3(N+1)$ dimensional, whereas the parameter space for generic states is $2^{N+2}-1$ dimensional.
-The motivation for this initial state is that it represents a ``classical" environment, which, as pointed out in \cite{739}, makes the derivation of a classical world from this initial state a circular argument.
+where normalization of the tensor factors requires $|\alpha|^2+|\beta|^2=1$ and $|\alpha_i|^2+|\beta_i|^2=1,\forall i$.
+Note that this initial state is very atypical: the parameter space for states like this is $3(N+1)$-dimensional, whereas the parameter space for generic states is $2^{N+2}-1$-dimensional.
+The motivation for this initial state is that it represents a ``classical'' environment, which, as pointed out in \citet{739}, makes the derivation of a classical world from this initial state a circular argument.

 Moreover, this model also assumes a very special interaction between the subsystem and its environment, of the form